-The percentage of CSP's total population rearrested has been decreasing over the past several years, and this trend continued into FY 2020.
-As of September 30, 2020, 21.2 percent of CSP's FY 2020 TSP had been rearrested in D.C., MD, or VA (all charges considered), while under supervision during the year, which is nearly three percentage points lower than the FY 2019 rearrest rate.
+The percentage of CSP's total population with rearrests has been decreasing over the past several years, and this trend continued into FY 2020.
+As of September 30, 2021, 18.9 percent of CSP's FY 2021 TSP had been rearrested in D.C., MD, or VA (all charges considered), while under supervision during the year, which is approximately two percentage points lower than the FY 2020 rearrest rate.
 Decreases in rearrests were realized across all supervision types.

 Generally speaking, offenders on supervised release are consistently rearrested at a higher rate than parolees and probationers.
-This trend continued into FY 2020 with just over one-fourth of supervised releasees rearrested as of September 30, 2020 (D.C., MD, and VA; all charges considered), demonstrating the necessity for us to continue allocating resources to address the criminogenic needs of this particularly risky group.
+This trend continued into FY 2021 with just over one-fourth of supervised releasees rearrested as of September 30, 2020 (D.C., MD, and VA; all charges considered), demonstrating the necessity for us to continue allocating resources to address the criminogenic needs of this particularly risky group.